Alexiush/Dicer/README.md

 ### In 3D (Worldspace)

-To create dice with Dicer a `ProceduralDie` component should be added to the GameObject.
+To create a die with Dicer a `ProceduralDie` component should be added to the GameObject.
 Then you can proceed with setting the parameters of your dice and it's visuals: shape, number of sides, material, sides texture resolution and sources.

 There are also other useful components for interactive dice: